egonw/blog2/_posts/2005-10-29-kfilechemical-gets-xyz-mol2-smiles-vmd.markdown

 ---

-Jerome Pansanel contributed new patches for [kfile_chemical](http://www.kde-apps.org/content/show.php?content=28995); on monday actually, but I have been busy with other things, among which a presentation I have to give next monday for some 100+ analytical chemists.
+Jerome Pansanel contributed new patches for [kfile_chemical](http://www.kde-apps.org/content/show.php?content=28995); on Monday actually, but I have been busy with other things, among which a presentation I have to give next Monday for some 100+ analytical chemists.
 The patch adds support to [KDE](http://www.kde.org/) for five new chemical MIMEs: XYZ, Mol2, SMILES, VMD and GenBank.
 Therefore, I just released a new version (0.10), and added an announcement to [Freshmeat.net](http://freshmeat.net/projects/kfile_chemical/).